jshmrtn/vue3-gettext/docs/extraction.md

     flat: true, // create a subdirectory for each locale
     linguas: true, // create a LINGUAS file
     splitJson: false, // create separate json files for each locale.
-If used, jsonPath must end with a directory, not a file },
+If used, jsonPath must end with a directory, not a file
+    fuzzyMatching: true, // set if fuzzy matching should be enabled when merging the pot file into the po files },
 };
 ```